|

 Halle/Saale - Thingplatz on the Brandbergen - first Thingplatz to be built - opened 5 June 1934.

-Heidelberg - Thingstätte on the Heiligenberg - built in 1935, still in existence - click here for info and photos.
+Heidelberg - Thingstätte on the Heiligenberg - started in 1934, finished in 1935, still in existence - click here for info and photos.

-Holzminden - built in 1934 in the Stadt Park.
+Holzminden - built in 1934 in the Stadt Park - still in good condition.

 Ilmenau - Funkenburg - I have no further info on this site.